Uniontown, Pennsylvania: History

+Uniontown lies within the foothills of the Allegheny Mountains at an elevation of 999 feet (304 meters) above sea level.
+The city rests at the base of Chestnut Ridge, the westernmost ridge of the Appalachian Mountains.

+Founded in 1776, Uniontown was known as "the Town of Union" by Henry Beeson, a Quaker born in Virginia in 1743 who had settled in the area in 1768, buying tracts of land and running a sawmill.
+On July 4 (coincidentally, the same day the United States Declaration of Independence was adopted), Beeson published a plat of quarter-acre plots near his mill to be allocated by lottery on July 20 to purchasers prepared to build houses on them.

+In early years, the town was sometimes unofficially called "Beesonstown", though not by Beeson.
+In 1783, Fayette County was erected and divided into townships, of which Union Township contained the namesake town.
+The town was incorporated as a borough in 1796 under the name Uniontown and separated from Union Township, which was split in 1851 into the North Union and South Union townships.

+The National Road, also known as the Cumberland Road, was routed through Uniontown in the early 19th century, and the town grew along with the road (now US 40).
 Uniontown's role in the Underground Railroad in the antebellum years is commemorated by a marker on the corner of East Main Street and Baker Alley.
 Residents helped slaves escaping from the South to freedom.

 In the late nineteenth century, the town grew based on the development of coal mines and the steel industry.
 Uniontown was the site of violent clashes between striking coal miners and guards at the local coke works during the bituminous coal miners' strike of 1894.
 Fifteen guards armed with carbines and machine guns held off an attack by 1,500 strikers, killing five and wounding eight.